bpf99/bpf99.github.io/Blog/index.md

 1/23 Man it's been a while.
 Super busy recently, but just got over a massive stress point.
 Spending too much time on something else, though...

 1/24 I don't even know...
-I was honest but I really hope it can somehow turn out my way
+I was honest but I really hope it can somehow turn out my way even if feeling that is so wrong